WadeWaldron/scaladays2016/presentation/scaladays2016.md

 ## Case Study: A Carton of Eggs

-^ Here we can see a very simple trait for the Egg Repository.
-Note that nothing about this indicates the nature of the repository.
-The repository could be a carton of eggs, it could be a basket, or a fridge.

-^ The repository defines the operations that will be performed, but the implementation details about how it will be performed are part of the infrastructure.
-In the sample code I have provided an In Memory implementation, but it could just as easily be accessing a database.

-^ Because the Repository, and therefore the domain, are not tied to the specific implementation, we are free to change the implementation as necessary.
-This could mean swapping to use a different database, or perhaps moving our database access behind a REST Api.
-Or it could be as simple as changing the data layout in the database.
+^ Simple example of a trait for Egg Repository.

+^ Nothing to indicate the nature of the repo (Carton, Fridge, other).

+^ Defines operations to perform, but not how they will be performed.

+^ I provide In Memory implementations, but could be replaced with DB access.

+^ Repository is not tied to implementation, so we can change as necessary.

 ```scala
 trait EggRepository {